 Here’s what happened -correction: what did not happen- in this boring offseason so far.
 I wanted you to pay attention to all of the infected sides while we are waiting for the huge Wednesday.

-The NBA lockout has reached a point at which it has begun to negatively impact everyone from fans to players, and everyone in between.
+The NBA lockout has reached a point at which it has begun to negatively impact everyone from fans to players and everyone in between.
 This is not just a problem that keeps the players off of the court.
 It also keeps literally thousands of people trainers, stadium officials, management, coaches, etc., out of business.
 In fact, it even affects the tv networks.
-For example, without the Warriors playing basketball, direct TV San Francisco probably wont bring in the same revenue, the same being true for local networks all over the country.
-If the NBA doesnt resolve its issues soon, these problems will seemingly only spread to more people.
-Unfortunately, however, things arent looking good at the moment.
+For example, without the Warriors playing basketball, If the NBA doesn’t resolve its issues soon, these problems will seemingly only spread to more people.
+Unfortunately, however, things aren’t looking good at the moment.

 NBA Commissioner David Stern has already canceled a batch of games, so we have already hit the point at which no games will be played before December 1st.
 There are rumors, however, that the league has built up a contingency plan that will still allow for a full, 82-game season despite this setback.
 If the lockout endures long enough to postpone more games, though, then the season if, indeed, there is one will officially have to be shortened to less than its full length.
 And, if this past weekend’s labor negotiations ended as bleakly as many seem to think they did, it would seem that this unfortunate situation is very likely.